 These are one-on-one sessions with a licensed therapist.
 Some therapists may also offer services such as couples or family counseling.
 The client and counselor will meet and utilize different therapeutic resources to address the client’s issues.

 There are a variety of support groups for many different purposes.
 Examples may include Alcoholics Anonymous, NAMI (National Alliance for the Mentally Ill), or Grief Counseling Groups.

 Other Forms of Connection

 There are many ways to stay connected with others despite social distancing.
-Technological advances allow for people to stay connected despite long distances.
+Technological advances allow people to stay connected despite long distances.
 Catching up with friends and family may not mean meeting up in person but utilizing today’s technology makes it still possible.
 Phone/video calls, messaging, or sending photos/videos are great ways to stay in contact safely.
 There are many different websites and applications that offer games for people to play with friends at a distance.

 For those that don’t have a lot of established connections, developing a hobby or two is a great way to start.
-Hobbies can be something enjoyable for the individual and help them find others with similar interest.
+Hobbies can be something enjoyable for the individual and help them find others with similar interests.
 There are many online forums for all types of interests where people can talk about their specific activity.
-Some organizations may even hold events where people can attend to remotely.
+Some organizations may even hold events where people can attend remotely.

 Telehealth has become increasingly popular and available throughout the pandemic.
-Telehealth is a technological based service that utilizes items such as computers or phones allowing for people to access therapy and other health services remotely.
+Telehealth is a technologically based service that utilizes items such as computers or phones allowing for people to access therapy and other health services remotely.
 It can be a great tool for people that need extra help with their mental health but want to practice social distancing.
 Many support groups have also gone online through means such as Zoom.
-People can access AA, NAMI, and other meetings without leaving their home.
+People can access AA, NAMI, and other meetings without leaving their homes.